ferebee/HIP/0148-reallocate-mobile-mapping-rewards.md

 ## Drawbacks

-- User demand data for Helium Mobile will not be available in the same form.
+- Without discovery mapping data, geographic user demand data for Helium Mobile will not be available in the same form.
 This is mitigated by getting a much larger volume of high-quality tower-based data to infer both valid subscriber activity and approximate demand areas.

 ## Unresolved Questions